 Averaging new and continuing claims over a four-week period — a process that helps adjust for seasonal fluctuations and better illustrates trends — shows that an average of 6,321 initial claims were filed over the previous four weeks, along with an average of 41,721 continuing claims.
 Compared to the previous four-week period, the average number of initial claims was higher, and the average number of continuing claims was higher.

-One year ago, the four-week average for initial claims stood at 6,573, and the four-week average of continuing claims equaled 70,488.
+One year ago, the four-week average for initial claims stood at 7,843, and the four-week average of continuing claims equaled 73,589.

 Both new and continuing claims have peaked for this cycle, and the four-week averages of new and continuing claims have fallen considerably.
-The four-week average of initial claims, when measured as a share of covered employment, is near the lowest level recorded since early 2008, while the four-week average of continuing claims is at the lowest level recorded since early 2008.
+The four-week average of initial claims, when measured as a share of covered employment, is near the lowest level recorded since early 2008, while the four-week average of continuing claims also is near the lowest level recorded since early 2008.

 Note that the recent year-over-year declines in new and continuing claims are not necessarily indicative of an improving labor market.
 State legislation that took effect on July 1, 2013, made major changes to insurance eligibility criteria, and the more stringent criteria eliminate claims that would have been valid prior to July 1, 2013.
 Additionally, the legislation reduced the maximum number of weeks of state-funded insurance for which a claimant is eligible — an action that reduces the number of continuing claims.

 To place the numbers in context, consider how the four-week average of initial claims (6,732) was 14.2 percent lower than the figure recorded one year ago (7,843), while the average number of continuing claims was 41 percent lower (43,448 versus 73,589).
 Given the modest rate of job growth that has occurred in North Carolina over the past year, such large declines likely are products of changes to unemployment insurance laws rather than improvements in underlying economic conditions.